Flow-Based Conformal Predictive Distributions: Simulation Details

 Finally, we normalize each pair using statistics of the corresponding low-resolution field: we subtract the spatial mean of $x_t$ from both $x_t$ and $y_t$, and divide both by the spatial standard deviation of $x_t$ (with broadcasting over the grid).
 We use $n_{\text{train}}=600$ and $n_{\text{cal}}=300$ time points for training and calibration respectively, with the remaining snapshots held out for testing.

-\paragraph{Table \ref{tab:baselines}: Climate Debiasing:} For the climate debiasing task, we use 900 global 2m surface temperature fields from the CESM climate model (citation) on a grid size of $64 \times 128$ as inputs, and target global 2m surface temperature fields from ERA5 reanalysis on the same grid.
-Fields are observed from 1950-2015.
-Each data product is individually anomalized into its forced response by subtracting off monthly averages.
-Finally, we divide by the global spatial standard deviation to ensure a unit scale.
-We use $n_{\text{train}}=600$ and $n_{\text{cal}}=200$ time points for training and calibration respectively, with the remaining snapshots held out for testing.
+\paragraph{Table \ref{tab:baselines}: Climate Debiasing:} For the climate debiasing task, we use 900 global 2m surface temperature fields (1940-2014) from the CESM climate model \citep{hurrell2013community} on a grid size of $64 \times 128$ as inputs, and target global 2m surface temperature fields from ERA5 reanalysis on the same grid \citep{hersbach2020era5}.
+We take $n_{\text{train}}=600$ and $n_{\text{cal}}=200$ time points for training and calibration respectively, with the remaining snapshots held out for testing.
+Each data product (CESM and ERA5) is individually anomalized into its forced response by subtracting off the training monthly averages and then further divided by the training global spatial standard deviation to ensure roughly unit scale.

+\paragraph{Figure \ref{fig:hurr}: Hurricane Trajectory Forecasting:} We use the HURDAT2 Atlantic basin best-track dataset from the National Hurricane Center (NHC), covering 1851--2025 and recording 6-hourly observations of latitude, longitude, maximum sustained wind speed, minimum sea-level pressure (SLP), storm status, and (for modern storms) 34/50/64-knot wind radii in four quadrants \citep{landsea2013atlantic, harris2021elastic}.
+Each timestep is encoded as a 24-dimensional feature vector comprising these quantities together with missingness flags for wind, SLP, and each radii threshold.

+We retain only storms from 2004 onward to ensure reliable auxiliary observations, requiring at least $95\%$ non-missing SLP entries and at least some 34-knot wind radii data per storm.
+From each qualifying storm we extract sliding windows with a context length of $L_c=24$ steps (144\,h) and a prediction horizon of $L_p=12$ steps (72\,h), using a stride of $6$ steps and discarding storms with fewer than $48$ total observations.
+Splitting is performed at the storm level to prevent window-level leakage: storms are randomly assigned (seed~$=0$) to 80/10/10 train/calibration/test splits.

+For preprocessing, observed positions are converted to local equirectangular $(x,y)$ coordinates in kilometers, centered at the last context point.
+The input sequence $x_{\mathrm{ctx}} \in \mathbb{R}^{L_c \times F_{\mathrm{in}}}$ consists of the local $(x,y)$ positions concatenated with auxiliary covariates: wind speed, SLP, and their missingness flags ($F_{\mathrm{in}} = 6$).
+Both inputs and outputs are standardized channelwise using means and standard deviations computed on the training set.